IndomieGorengSatu/Mie/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## Why was the picture sent to prison?
+It was framed.